nara256/mhz19_uart/README.md

 ## Constractor

 * MHZ19_Serial
-  notmal constractor. if you use this constractor, you must begin() function after this constractor.
+  normal constractor. if you use this constractor, you must execute begin() function after this constractor execute.

 * MHZ19_Serial(int rx, int tx)
   setting rx and tx pin, and initialize Software Serial.